communitiesuk/epb-register-api/contributing.md

 This page is to provide information to anyone contributing to this repo.
 It will outline all the various aspects to consider when adding something to the API.

-## When adding an item to the domestic energy assessment
+## When adding an item to an object on the api

 * Migrations will need to be added.
 * Don't forget to run the migrations followed by all of the tests